 “Impossible,” Laurill said.

 Gabe asked, “Is it?
-Everybody has talents that let them do impossible things.”
+Everybody has talents that let them do things nobody can explain.”

 “The implants,” Avril said.